-Rating Summary of Factors for Rating Recommended Actions Actions Undertaken by Curaçao resources is being addressed.
-Capacity and capability of the Gaming Control Board To ensure effective supervision of the casinos, the capacity of the audit division is being increased.
-In addition to the Supervisor and the Audit Senior, who were hired in the first half of 2012; three additional auditors have been added to the GCB workforce in the second half of 2012.
-The audit division now consists of a Division Head, a Supervisor, an Audit Senior and two Auditors.
-Before the end of 2013 another Auditor will be added.
+Rat-ing Summary of Factors for Rating Recommended Actions Actions Undertaken by Curaçao resources is being addressed.
+Capacity and capability of the Gaming Control Board Hiring of new personnel, introduction of new systems and equipment such as the Caseware Working Paper for Auditors and the Online Monitoring & Control System, and finalizing of the budget for 2014 will be addressed by the new director of GCB.
+Capacity increase.
+To ensure effective supervision of the casinos, the capacity of the Audit Division has been increased.
+The Audit Division now consists of a Division Head, an Audit Supervisor, an Audit Senior and two Auditors.
+The Technical & Operational Control Division has in 2013 been expanded by a total of four new inspectors.
+Per September 2012 the Gaming Control Board has been reorganised, creating room for a new Enforcement Division, in an attempt to address the issue of sanctions in a more definitive way.
+AML-training and -updating.
 In accordance with the new policy that as of June 2012 CAMS-certification is mandatory for all GCB auditors, the Division Head, the Supervisor and the Audit Senior are now CAMS-certified after passing the CAMS-exams with very good results.
 The other auditors are scheduled to take the CAMS-exam this year.
 In 2013, four auditors have attended training at the GLI University to update their knowledge of technical aspects of the casino industry.
-They have also attended the courses on Casino Auditing I and II at the International Gaming Institute of the University of Las Vegas, to ensure that the audits of the financial statements meet the current standards and criteria.
+They have also attended the courses on Casino Auditing I and

+Rat-ing Summary of Factors for Rating Recommended Actions Actions Undertaken by Curação II at the International Gaming Institute of the University of Las Vegas, to ensure that the audits of the financial statements meet the current standards and criteria.
+Of the Technical & Operational Control Division, two inspectors have attended the training at the GLI University in June 2013.
+A training program for existing and new inspectors is being devised to ensure that they are up to date with developments in the sector.
+In order to keep up with the latest AML/CFT-developments, the GCB attended the 9th CFATF Conference on Anti-Money Laundering and Combating the Financing of Terrorism, held in Trinidad and Tobago on 2-3 December 2013.
+Systems and equipment.
 To further improve the Audit Division's operations, the newly developed Audit Methodology and Approach now includes AML work programs, and the Case ware Working Paper for Auditors will be acquired to automate audit methodology and work programs and to digitalize audit working papers.
+The latter has been included in the draft budget for 2014.
 In order to improve supervision on money flow, the GCB plans to introduce an Online Monitoring & Control System.
-Casinos have already committed themselves through a Memorandum of Understanding signed with the Government to connect to this system that will supply the GCB with timely data from all slot
+Casinos have already committed themselves through a Memorandum of Understanding signed with the Government to connect to this system, that will supply the GCB with timely data from all slot machines and automated table games.
+The introduction of the Online Monitoring & Control System will be included in a project plan for 2014 and has been included in the concept-budget for 2014.
+The GCB is in the process of automating the work